Ryan-M-Smith/Quinton-VoiceAssistant/README.md

 for your system.
 For example, your Python 3.9 interpreter may be run by calling `python3` rather than `python3.9`.
 In these examples, I will be using `python3.9`.

-To install the software, you can just run `python3.9 setup.py install`.
+To install the software, you can just run `python3.9 setup.py pkginstall install`.

 In certain cases, you may have to run this as root.
-If you don't want to use `sudo`, you can run `python3.9 setup.py install --user`.
+If you don't want to use `sudo`, you can run `python3.9 setup.py pkginstall install --user`.

 #### On Linux